 Our commitment is to present a top attraction for local, national and international visitors.
 Our marketing strategy can only bring positive results for the town and the Ashburton district"

 Trott's Garden was planned from the beginning.
 The woodland area was developed around a series of gently curving paths.
-Later the water gardens were added and finally the English inspired formal gardens.
+Later the pond was added and finally the English inspired formal gardens.
 The layout is such that the garden areas are integrated yet contain elements of surprise as the visitor explores.

 The Woodland Garden